evgmartynov/bioanalyze-pcluster-node-bootstrap/README.md

 # Head node bootstrap for Paracrine

-This readme provides instructions on how to execute Ansible playbooks using a Makefile.
+This file provides instructions on how to deploy Paracrine cluster head node using a Makefile.

 The Makefile simplifies the process by providing a convenient interface for running and managing Ansible tasks.

 # Prerequisites
-Ansible: Ensure that Ansible is installed on your system.
+Ensure that Ansible is installed on your system.
 You can install Ansible by:

 ```bash
 make install